Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 information together and jams it all into a single place: The Sub.
 When Parrot loads in a packfile, it reads each Sub entry, uses the namespace information therein to recreate the NameSpace tree, and inserts Subs into the proper namespaces.
-Then, when we create a class, the Class searches for the NameSpace with the same stringified name, and pulls all the methods out of it.
-Keep in mind that
+Then, when we create a class, the Class PMC searches for the NameSpace with the same stringified name, and pulls all the methods out of it Keep in mind that
 [namespaces aren't supposed to hold methods at all][namespace_cleanups], so the list of methods in the namespace has to be kept separate and hidden until the class (and only the Class) asks for it.
 At that point, since the NameSpace is itching to dump off the responsibility, it deletes its own copy of the list as soon as it is read.
+We insert things into the NameSpace that don't belong there, and we ask the NameSpace to carefully ignore some things, and store other things but to do so in a secret, hidden way.
+Awesome!

 Similarly, when Parrot loads in a packfile and inserts Subs into the NameSpace, it's the job of the NameSpace to automatically and invisibly insert